maxmahlke/rocks/docs/cli.rst

    $ rocks diameter Pallas
    514.102 +- 3.475 km

-Furthermore, there are :ref:`subcommands<subcommands>` to identify asteroids, interact with the cached ``ssoCards``, look up available properties, and more.
+Furthermore, there are :ref:`commands<commands>` to identify asteroids, interact with the cached ``ssoCards``, look up available properties, and more.

 .. code-block:: bash